seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 My lord, is the lady ready?

 **TROILUS**
-Hark! you are call’d: some say the Genius so
+Hark! you are call'd: some say the Genius so
-Cries ‘come’ to him that instantly must die.
+Cries 'come' to him that instantly must die.
 Bid them have patience; she shall come anon.

 **PANDARUS**